assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 Please start by create a new dataset and name it `localData` (case sensitive).
 Your triples will be stored there.

-You should get something like this :
+You should get something like this:

 ![](ldp_resources/jenafuseki_localData.jpg)